Electronic Music

 Learning Objective

-Course Description
+Course Content

-This course divides into three parts:
+This course divides into four parts:

 1. spectral music

-2. live electronics
+3. live electronics

-3. algorithmic composition
+4. algorithmic composition

 Under the rubric of 'live electronics' fall such topics as digital signal processing techniques, spatialism, 'score following', the use of microphones, mixing consoles, speakers and controllers in combination with acoustical instruments will be discussed.
 The last part of the course ('algorithmic composition') focuses on stochastic techniques, fractals, generative systems, and analysis-synthesis models.
 There will also be discussion of computer-aided composition and notation.